SAP-samples/teched2025-AD165/exercises/ex2/README.md

 #### Let us understand what changes were made and why
 - [Actions](https://sapui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/explore/cardActions) are a way to add interactivity to the card elements like line items, header or footer.
 In this case, you added a action of type `Navigation` which initiates a browser redirect.
-<br> - The url parameter of the navigation action is bound to the _IdeaLinks_ attribute of the row data like _ProblemStatement_ and _RefinedSolution_ binding for `title` and `description`.
+<br> - The url parameter of the navigation action is bound to the _DiscoveryCenterLink_ attribute of the row data like _AgentName_ and _AgentDescription_ binding for `title` and `description`.
-<br> - Observe how the `enabled` property of the `action` is bound to an expression that evaluates whether _IdeaLinks_ attribute has any value.
-If it doesn't have any value, the navigation action on this row will be disabled as the ${IdeaLinks} expression would evaluate to `false`.
+<br> - Observe how the `enabled` property of the `action` is bound to an expression that evaluates whether _DiscoveryCenterLink_ attribute has any value.
+If it doesn't have any value, the navigation action on this row will be disabled as the ${DiscoveryCenterLink} expression would evaluate to `false`.
 Hence, the use of expression binding.

 ---